 Beware of swimming in mountain lakes and streams—even the ones that seem harmless.
-Due to their cold temperatures hypothermia is a real possibility.
+Due to their cold temperatures, hypothermia is a real possibility.

 9. Know Where You’re Going

 It might not be as interesting, but choosing to hike clearly marked trails is more fun than getting lost out there.
-If you are experienced enough to navigate the less-travelled trails, it’s always a good idea to map out your route ahead of time.
+If you are experienced enough to navigate the less-traveled trails, it’s always a good idea to map out your route ahead of time.

 10. Respect Wildlife

-Mountain peaks around the world are known for their amazing opportunities to view wildlife in their own settings—the Himalayas for instance, are known for sightings of tigers, elephants and Tibetan blue bears whereas the Colorado Rockies are home to grizzlies, cougars and elk.
+Mountain peaks around the world are known for their amazing opportunities to view wildlife in their own settings—the Himalayas for instance, are known for sightings of tigers, elephants, and Tibetan blue bears whereas the Colorado Rockies are home to grizzlies, cougars, and elk.